Shriram-Coder99/LSTM-Text-Generation/README.md

 The code is based on the keras text generation example.

-WARNING : Requires extreme computing power to train an LSTM NN.

 Although a lot of problems still exist, this is my first attempt.

 Thank you for your support!